do-me/sff/README.md

 ### Missing Args
 - batch size - currently 128 texts of 20 words each are inferenced at the same time
-- filetypes - currently only .txt, .md, .mdx but should be customizable as args

 ### Chunker Options
 - For now, add more arguments like number of words for chunking